Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Introduction

 \section{Introduction}

 \IEEEPARstart{G}{raphs} are powerful tools to model unstructured data.
-Graph's nodes and edges represent objects of interest and their similarity relations, respectively.
+On a graph, nodes and edges represent objects of interest and their similarity relations, respectively.
 A function on the nodes is called a graph signal, with examples including color attributes in images and 3D point clouds, measurements obtained from sensor networks, or biomedical brain signals \cite{ortega2018graph}.
-Graph signal processing (GSP) focuses on developing new theories and algorithms for restoration, compression, and analysis of graph signals \cite{shuman2013emerging,sandryhaila2013discrete,ortega2021book}.
+Graph signal processing (GSP) develops new theories and algorithms for restoration, compression, and analysis of graph signals \cite{shuman2013emerging,sandryhaila2013discrete,ortega2021book}.
 Filter banks and other multiresolution representations (MRR) have been widely applied to signal processing problems on regular grids \cite{vetterli1995wavelets,daubechies1992ten,vaidyanathan2006multirate,mallat1999wavelet}, which has motivated their generalization to graphs \cite{shuman2013emerging, shuman2020localized}.